 Nature is the cornerstone of Frozen, where you can marvel at the beautiful green valleys with deep blue fjords or snowy mountain peaks and adverse, yet beautiful weather with strong snow.
 But the phenomenon you should definitely see while in Scandinavia is the Northern Lights.
 This is something special and somewhat magic about this region, even though many locals are accustomed to it – many of the people who live in Tromsø may observe the Northern Lights while heading to job/school in winter.

-Our company organizes different types of the Northern Lights Safari tours, and you may contact us to find out more about such an opportunity.
+Our company organizes different types of Northern Lights Safari tours, and you may contact us to find out more about such an opportunity.
 But if you wish to embark on the Northern Lights safari on your own, these Northern Lights Tips will definitely help you.

-Without doubt, the culture and traditions in Frozen are reminiscent of those of Norway.
+Without a doubt, the culture and traditions in Frozen are reminiscent of those of Norway.
 What about, for instance, the Nidaros Cathedral (in Trondheim), which looks completely like a cathedral from the movie?
 Or the reindeer rides, which may often be encountered in the Norwegian rural regions?

 Our Frozen Tour in Norway offers you to acquaint yourself with the culture and folklore of this beautiful Scandinavian country.
 You will not only visit historical sites (some of which are very similar to those in the movie) and hear stories about how the locals lived in the past, but you will also have a chance to taste local meals (some of which – such as Spekemet – can also be noticed in Frozen 2).

-Northern Norway is a region that resembles Arendelle very much, and it’s the region of Sami people.
-Without doubt, the Sami culture had a profound influence on Frozen 2, too.
-Do you remember the episodes in which the movie’s heroines encountered characters who ride reindeers?
+Northern Norway is a region that resembles Arendelle very much, and it’s the region of the Sami people.
+Without a doubt, the Sami culture had a profound influence on Frozen 2, too.
+Do you remember the episodes in which the movie’s heroines encountered characters who ride reindeer?
 That’s exactly the prototype of the Sami people, and the creators of Frozen worked hard and collaborated with the Sami people to create those Nordhuldra characters.

 Apart from the reindeer sledding, there are many parts of the Sami culture one may experience.
 Whether it is going about living in the Sami hut or visiting local Sami museums, all of it is worth giving a shot.